MarkoMackic/Interpreter-in-python/README.md

 ##My code

 My code is contained in `interpreter.py` file and it's created by me doing homework from tutorial.
 It runs braces evaluation using token level dictonary , and then evaluates each level starting from the top down.
 After final brace is closed it's appended to basic expression variable.It does a unary operators parsing, and basic expression parsing.
 My solving methods modify tokens list, and there are insertion to list at specific indexes, so method is slower then the code from the tutorial.
 But it was my logic, and I've done it without exact plan.

-My code might be a bit more understandable as it's well commented, and explained to it's every part.
+##Tutorial code

+Tutorial code is currently in `interpreter_ast.py` and it's based on tutorial.
+At current stage, it builds up AST (Abstract syntax tree) from expression with sequential applying of syntax grammer rules, and evaluates it with NodeVisitor, recursively bulding result.
+It currently doesn't support unary operators, but it's easy to implement.

 ##Tests